-The tendency analysis of the step patterns
+Analysis of Step Patterns

-As everyone knows, during our daily lives there are a lot of different walking or movement pattern: seating, standing, sleeping, walking, cycling, running and so on.
-So first and foremost, let us check over all of those patterns and briefly analyze how the accelerometer is worked efficiently in different patterns.
+As everyone knows, during our daily lives there are a lot of different walking or movement patterns: seating, standing, sleeping, walking, cycling, running and so on.
+First and foremost, let us check over all of those patterns and briefly analyze how the accelerometer works for each.

-The natural walking pattern: (refer to references)
+Natural Walking Pattern: (refer to references)

 When a pedestrian is walking on the road, the accelerometer will divide the motion acceleration by three directions, as we can see in the picture below: Vertical Direction, Forward Direction and Side Direction, which can be also called: X, Y and Z Axis.

-And two photos below, show the change state of the vertical acceleration and forward acceleration in one circle of a step.
+The two photos below show the change state of the vertical acceleration and forward acceleration in one cycle of a step.

 (***This Picture is from online)

-Comparing the accelerations of different axes( X ,Y and Z axis)
+Comparing the Accelerations of Different Axes

-There are some charts below which show X, Y and Z axis acceleration data separately from Iphone 6s accelerometer.
-Every chart shows five states of movement in 30s, 50 Hz.
-The detail in the form below:
+There are some charts below which show X, Y and Z axis acceleration data separately from the iPhone 6s accelerometer.
+Each chart shows five states of movement in 30s at 50 Hz.
+Details are shown in the table below: